libp2p/docs/content/reference/glossary.md

 The most prominent use of multihashes in libp2p is in the [PeerId](#peerid), which contains a hash of a peer's public key.
 However, systems built with libp2p, most notably [IPFS](https://ipfs.io), use multihashes for other purposes.
 In the IPFS case, multihashes are used both to identify content and other peers, since IPFS uses libp2p and shares the same `PeerId` conventions.

-In IPFS, multihashes are a key component of the [CID, or content identifier](#cid), and the "v0" version of CID is a "raw" multihash of a piece of content.
-A "modern" CID combines a multihash of some content with some compact contextualizing metadata, allowing for content-addressed systems like IPFS create intricate links between hash-addressed data.
-For more on the subject of hash-linked data structure in p2p systems, see [IPLD](#ipld).
+In IPFS, multihashes are a key component of the [CID, or content identifier](https://docs.ipfs.io/guides/concepts/cid/), and the "v0" version of CID is a "raw" multihash of a piece of content.
+A "modern" CID combines a multihash of some content with some compact contextualizing metadata, allowing content-addressed systems like IPFS to create more meaningful links between hash-addressed data.
+For more on the subject of hash-linked data structures in p2p systems, see [IPLD](https://ipld.io).

 ### NAT

 [Network address translation](https://en.wikipedia.org/wiki/Network_address_translation) in general is the mapping of addresses from one address space to another, as often happens at the boundary of private networks with the global internet.
 It is especially essential in IPv4 networks (which are still the vast majority), as the address space of IPv4 is quite limited.
 Using NAT, a local, private network can have a vast range of addresses within the internal network, while only consuming one public IP address from the global pool.

 An unfortunate effect of NAT in practice is that it's much easier to make outgoing connections from the private network to the public one than it is to call from outside in.
 This is because machines listening for connections on the internal network need to explicitly tell the router in charge of NAT that it should forward traffic for a given port (the [multiplexing](#multiplexing) abstraction for the OS networking layer) to the listening machine.

 This is less of an issue in a client / server model, because outgoing connections to the server give the router enough information to route the response back to the client where it needs to go.